oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 });
 ```

 Once this is done, you have the class instance in the variable called `component` and you can continue writing the tests as a class testing.

-We don't enforce dom testing.
+At the moment, we don't enforce [DOM testing](https://angular.io/guide/testing-components-basics#component-dom-testing).
+However, as the docs say, the component is not fully tested until we test the DOM too.
+Eventually we hope to add DOM tests for all our components, however, for the moment if you are making a PR fixing a bug caused due to incorrect DOM bindings, then add DOM tests for that component.
+You aren't mandated (through our coverage checks) to add DOM tests to your PR.

 Use some Angular2+ component files that are correctly following the testing patterns as reference:
 - [donate-page.component.spec.ts](https://github.com/oppia/oppia/blob/327df0c22ec839d4ad4232492749c78443b15fb0/core/templates/pages/donate-page/donate-page.component.spec.ts)